mockery/mockery/README.markdown

 Declares a number of expected calls but also their return values.
 All will adopt any additional chained expectations or constraints.

+    shouldExpect(closure)

+Creates a mock object (only from a partial mock) which is used to create a mock object recorder.
+The recorder is a simple proxy to the original object passed in for mocking.
+This is passed to the closure, which runs it through a set of operations which are recorded as expectations on the partial mock.
+A simple use case is automatically recording expectations based on an existing usage (e.g. during refactoring).
+See examples in a later section.

     with(arg1, arg2, ...)

 Adds a constraint that this expectation only applies to method calls which